itechsubhan/itechsubhan/README.md

 #  👋  Hi, I’m @Subhan
 # 💞️   I’m looking to collaborate with people to make amazing projects
- # looking foeward to contribute on open source projects
+ # looking forward to contribute on open source projects
  # reach me ... at linkedin -https://www.linkedin.com/in/mohdabdulsubhan/

 <!---